I am an experienced integrative psychotherapist/counsellor working in Wandsworth/Battersea (SW11/SW18) and Oxford Circus (Central London,W1).

 In my work I consider the person as a whole entity: mentally, emotionally, physically and spiritually.
 I look at the person's beliefs, fears and hopes in a safe, confidential and non-judgmental way.
-I also look at the different creative ways in which the individual expresses himself/herself: for example art, singing, music, movement, dreams and their symbolic meaning.
+I also look at the different creative ways in which the individual expresses himself/herself: for example art, singing, music, movement, dreams, their work and their symbolic meaning.
 Central to my work is the therapeutic relationship: the safe and confidential space of meeting between the individual and the therapist.
 I consider this the fertile ground on which the person's well-being and growth can flourish.

 I believe that the way a person lives reflects how she/he may have learned to adapt or conform in the world.
 This may result in a discomfort and a malaise that influences the person's well-being, and can give rise to anxiety, discontent, disharmony, frustration or even illness.